Spending Strategies in Retirement

 Time Segmentation Strategy

-The Time Segmentation Strategy combines a conservative, fixed income investment portfolio to pay for 5-10 years of expenses with a more aggressive portfolio for the remainder of your savings.
+The Time Segmentation Strategy, also known as the bucket strategy, allows you to protect your assets from market volatility.
+The strategy combines a conservative investment bucket (stable value, money market or other fixed income investment) to pay for 5-10 years of expenses with a more aggressive bucket in equities for the remainder of your savings.

-The strategy works best if you replenish the conservative portion of the portfolio annually.
-But it is flexible.
-If your equities decline in one year, you can decide not to replenish the conservative portion of your portfolio.
-You can make up for the lost transfer to your short-term portfolio when the market goes back up.
-This allows you to avoid selling equities during a down market while maintaining a more aggressive growth portfolio.
+The strategy is designed to replenish the conservative portion of the portfolio when equities increase in value.
+If equities decline in one or more years, you can decide not to replenish the conservative portion of your portfolio; that’s why you placed 5-10 years of retirement income withdrawals into a conservative investment.
+You can make up for the lost transfer to your retirement income portfolio when the stock market recovers.
+This allows you to avoid selling equities during a down market while allowing you to take advantage of the long-term growth stocks have historically provided.

 • The first row of the table shows that you have $750,000 in savings when you retire.